teddyoweh/Cloakr/docs/getting-started/installation.md

 ./cloakr
 ```

-You most likely want to put the `cloakr.phar` into a directory on your `PATH`, so you can simply call cloakr from any directory.
+You most likely want to put the `cloakr` program into a directory on your `PATH`, so you can simply call cloakr from any directory.
 For example:

 ```
-sudo mv cloakr.phar /usr/local/bin/cloakr
+sudo mv cloakr /usr/local/bin/cloakr
 ```

 After that, you are ready to go and can [share your first site](/docs/cloakr/getting-started/sharing-your-first-site).